Weasley-J/dtt-spring-boot-parent/README.md

 > - What is DTT?
 >
-> It's means  `Domain-to-Table`, Aims to make it easy for you to automatically create DB tables based on your Java
+> It's means  `Domain-to-Table`, aims to make it easy for you to automatically create DB tables based on your Java
 > model.
 >
 > - What can DTT do?